AndresYague/Ba_star_classification/README.txt

 MAKING A LATEX TABLE WITH RESULTS
 ============================================================================

 This script needs the output from the classificators to be written into a textfile.

-To use just run:
+To use just go to data_processing_and_plotting and run:

 python3 table_maker.py <file1> [file2 ...]

 The latex table with be saved as 'Latex_table_results.tex', which includes shortened names of the models.
 The second table, 'names.tex', lists the long and shortened names of all models.
 If the names of the files contain either "fruity" or "monash", then the table will only list the fruity or monash results, respectively.

-#TODO:
-automate the name change

 ============================================================================
 PLOTTING PCA VISUALISATION